 Free Transportation Support - Veterans who need a ride should contact the Veterans Transportation Mobility Manager at their local VA medical center.
-Veterans or caregivers can go to the Veterans Transportation Service website and click on the appropriate state to find or scroll down the page for the contact information at participating VA Medical Centers.
+Veterans or caregivers can go to the Veterans Transportation Service website and click on the appropriate state or scroll down the page to find the contact information at participating VA medical centers.

 Substance Use Disorder - The U.S. Department of Veterans Affairs (VA) National Telemental Health Center (NTMHC) funds a national consultation service for Veterans with risky substance use or substance use disorder.
 Contact AskTheExpert-SubstanceUseDisorder@va.gov for more information.
 (Disclaimer: This link directs to an internal VA site.
 You must have access to the VA network to view this page)